His Lordship's Favor (18CH793)

 possibility that His Lordship's Favor may somehow be associated with or related to Calvert's

 His Lordship's Favor was a 1,250-acre tract that was later carved out of Zekiah Manor.
 The

-name suggests that this portion was a favorite of the proprietor and may be a clue that the
+name could suggest that this portion was a favorite of the proprietor and may be a clue that the

-summer house was indeed located on this tract.
+summer house was indeed located on this tract; it could also indicate a favor to the grantee.
 His Lordship's Favor was conveyed on August 20,

 1699 by Charles Calvert, now the third Lord Baltimore and living in England, to William Boarman,